-

 ONN-CG and OPN-CG Authoritative References List Updated July 27, 2020.

-The Authoritative References List provides a concise yet detailed guide to informative oncology navigation peer reviewed journals and textbooks.
+The Authoritative References List provides a concise yet detailed guide to informative oncology navigation peer-reviewed journals and textbooks.
 It serves as a valuable tool for all oncology navigators, especially those preparing for certification.
 This list is intended for use as a study aid only.
-The AONN+ FFL, Inc does not intend the list to imply endorsement of these specific references.
+The AONN+ FFL, Inc, does not intend the list to imply endorsement of these specific references.

-In addition, for your exam preparation please reference the ONN-CG and OPN-CG exam blueprint and accompanying candidate handbook to identify subject domains by certification exam.
+In addition, for your exam preparation, please reference the ONN-CG and OPN-CG exam blueprint and accompanying candidate handbook to identify subject domains by certification exam.

 Criteria